Chern classes from Morava K-theories to $p^n$-typical oriented theories: Preliminaries

+is canonically isomorphic to the ring of coefficients of the theory $A:=A^*(Spec (k))$ (Notation~\ref{not:A}).
+The colimit in the above formula is taken over all non-empty open subsets of $X$.

-In particular, this allows to split $A^*$ as presheaf of abelian groups into two summands: $A^*=\tilde{A}^*\oplus A$, where $A$ is a constant presheaf and $\tilde{A}^*$ is an ideal subpresheaf of elements which are trivial in generic points. \end{Def}
+In particular, this allows to split $A^*$ as presheaf of abelian groups into two summands: $A^*=\tilde{A}^*\oplus \underline{A}$, where $\underline{A}$ is a constant presheaf\footnote{The value of this presheaf on a variety $X$ is $A^{\pi_0 X}$ where $\pi_0 X$ is the set of generic points of $X$.} and $\tilde{A}^*$ is an ideal subpresheaf of elements which are trivial in generic points. \end{Def}

-Algebraic cobordism satisfy this axiom (\cite[Cor.
+Algebraic cobordism satisfies this axiom (\cite[Cor.
 4.4.3]{LevMor}), and therefore every free theory does as well.
 As we have already mentioned theories of rational type satisfy other properties except for (CONST), which are, however, very technical.
 Fortunately, the following theorem allows us to skip the definition of theories of rational type.

 \begin{Th}[Vishik, {\cite[Prop.
 4.9]{Vish1}}] Theories of rational type are precisely free theories. \end{Th}